 If the Caramel Glaze is not served immediately it can be stored in an airtight container in the fridge for up to 3 days.
 And to reheat, warm in a small saucepan over medium heat until heated through.

-Drizzle the caramel glaze over the still-warm gingerbread cake and serve it immediately.
+Drizzle the brown sugar caramel glaze over the still-warm gingerbread cake and serve it immediately.
 This Gingerbread Cake with caramel glaze is something we know you will serve over and over again as we did.

 - Peppermint Christmas Candy Cane Chewy Cookies